12 Things Coming to Your Favorite Amusement Parks in 2019

 Courtesy Six Flags

 West Coast Racers, the world’s first racing launch coaster, will start revving its engines in 2019.
 Unlike traditional coasters, this one-of-a-kind racing coaster will feature two side-by-side tracks with four individual high-speed launches.
 The race covers two complete laps, multiple airtime hills, extreme high-banked turns, and exhilarating over/under near misses.
 The ride will be the 20th roller coaster at Six Flags Magic Mountain in Los Angeles, cementing its reputation as the “Thrill Capital of the World” and the park with the most roller coasters on the planet, according to the theme park news site IntraPark.
+If classic coasters are more your speed, you’ll want to visit the oldest amusement parks in the world.

 Tigris at Busch Gardens Tampa